gmcmillan100/docs/ip-routing-cheatsheet.md

  running out of money by now.

 > People have been saying that Cisco is interested in buying
-> Procket.
+> Packet rocket.
 Does this make sense to you?

  I'm not sure what Cisco's rationale is.
 If it's a matter of improving hardware density and getting some software talent, then that makes sense.
 But I don't see how this wouldn't really (anger) the team that just built Cisco's new CRS-1 router.

-> People say that Procket could be going for between $80 million and
+> People say that Packet rocket could be going for between $80 million and
 > $100 million.
 What's your take on that?

  Well, I'm a bit biased, but I think that's a real steal for the technology.

- Procket was one of the most highly valued start-ups in Silicon Valley at one point.
+ Packet rocket was one of the most highly valued start-ups in Silicon Valley at one point.
 What happened?
  There was a lot of mismanagement, especially in the early days.
 Things were delayed, and the sales didn't happen.
 The product